-Spring has finally arrived and thank goodness for that.
-Not only does April bring sunny days and a new lease of life, for many, it brings new budgets too.
+Spring has finally arrived and thank goodness for that; not only does it bring sunny days and a new lease of life, for many, it brings new budgets too.

 But with the B-word still dominating the media and uncertainty lingering, it’s no surprise that businesses across many sectors are being cautious.
 So, if your training budget isn’t quite as meaty as it used to be, here are some tried and tested ways of getting the biggest bang for your training buck…